10 Best Figure Skates For under $200 (2023)

 The Figure Skate Boot

-Figure skating boots are much stiffer and heavier than recreational ice skates.
+Figure skating boots are much stiffer and heavier than recreational hybrid ice skates.

 The goal is to protect the ankles and feet when landing.